manuel-tran/s5cl/README.md

 ## Examples

 The code can directly be used to reproduce the results from the paper.
-We have provided two notebook that show the experiments on NCT-CRC-HE-100K.
+We have provided notebooks that show the experiments on NCT-CRC-HE-100K.